How to Factor Polynomials Explained

 You can again use double distribution on (4x-3)(x-3) to verify that your solution is correct.

-If you need more step-by-step help with how to factor polynomials with 3 terms when a does not equal 1, check out our free YouTube video tutorial.
+If you need more step-by-step help with how to factor polynomials with 3 terms when a does not equal 1, visit out our free Factoring Polynomials Worksheet Library, where you can download free PDF practice worksheets with answer keys.

 Otherwise, continue on to the final section where you will learn how to factor polynomials with 4 terms.